-Mosey over to one of those rare places where you can experience cowboy culture, Native American history and warm Southern hospitality all in one day.
-The Sooner State’s geographical traits are just as varied, with its golden prairies, rugged mountains and cypress swamps.
-Live out your dreams of outdoor adventure and meet larger-then-life characters along the way.
+Cowboy culture, Native American history and wholesome hospitality coalesce nicely in the Sooner State.
+Oklahoma’s geographical traits are just as varied, with its golden prairies, rugged mountains and cypress swamps.

-In Oklahoma City in the heart of the state, you can watch a cattle auction at the Historic Stockyards City and check out an acclaimed collection of Western artifacts at the National Cowboy & Western Heritage Museum.
+Oklahoma City, in the heart of the state, is home to cattle auctions at the Historic Stockyards City and a wide-ranging array of National Cowboy & Western Heritage Museum.
 About 100 miles to the northeast, Tulsa invites you to see a stunning array of Native American and Western art at the Gilcrease Museum.
 Nearby, there’s also the Philbrook Museum of Art, an Italian Renaissance-styled villa teeming with art from all over the globe.
 Tour the town to see one of the finest collections of art deco building design in the nation.

-The Talimena National Scenic Byway in the eastern half of the state offers another epic road trip.
-Instead of eccentric roadside attractions, this 54-mile path takes you on a stunning journey through rolling mountains, bewitching vistas and historic communities.
-Make a pit stop at one of the 22 scenic lookouts during autumn to see the entire landscape carpeted in ravishing fall foliage.
+Take an epic road trip through the eastern half of the state on the Talimena National Scenic Byway.
+Instead of eccentric roadside attractions, this 54-mile path takes you on a trip through rolling mountains and historic communities.
+Make a stop at one of the 22 scenic lookouts during autumn to see vibrant colors.

-Did you know Oklahoma is home to Route 66’s longest driveable stretch?
-Cruise along this iconic road to reach old-school diners and quirky attractions like the Oklahoma Route 66 Museum and the Route 66 Vintage Iron motorcycle museum.
+You’ll find Route 66’s longest driveable stretch in the Sooner State.
+Cruise this iconic road for the Oklahoma Route 66 Museum and the Route 66 Vintage Iron motorcycle museum.

-Uncrowded waters and over 200 lakes make Oklahoma a dream come true for every boater.
+Bring your boat and choose from more than 200 lakes for unforgettable adventure.
 Embark on a scenic sailing trip on Lake Hefner or charter a yacht in Lake Murray to visit charming communities on the water’s edge.
 You can even rent a personal watercraft and race across Lake Murray if you’re looking for a rush.
-For thrills of the scaly kind, anglers will find plenty of biters in Lake Eufaula – the state’s biggest lake, which is teeming with bass, crappie and walleye.
-Locals will also tell you to drop your rod in Lake Tenkiller, Vinita Lake Park and Medicine Creek.